cmn0705/Twitter_and_News_Text_Mining/README.md

-*Tags: Python, Machine Learning, Data Engineering, Text Mining*
+*Tags: Python, Machine Learning, Data Engineering, Text Mining, Object Oriented Programing*

-**Description**: This Python project can pull tweets from Twitter given a keyword, save and retrieve them from CSV or JSON files, detect languages and clear non-english texts, clean spams and similar content texts, extract word frequency and summarize a document, recognize entities in a document, build topics model for a document, predict sentiment from texts, extract live stock quotes and compare the stock movement with the related tweets semtiment.
+**Description**:
+- Developed Python codes on Jupyter Notebooks using Object Oriented Programing design.
+- Extracted tweets from Twitter on specific topics, saved and retrieved them from CSV or JSON files.
+- Performed data cleansing using the following techniques: transform semi-structured to structured data; detect languages to clear non-English texts; remove spams with a supervised machine learning model; remove similar contented texts using LSH.
+- Analyzed content of texts using the following techniques: extract word frequency and summarize documents, recognize entities, build topics model for documents, predict sentiment from texts with a supervised machine learning model.
+- Scraped live stock quotes and compare the stock movement with the related tweets sentiment using visualization.

-**Tools:** *pandas, numpy, scipy, re, nltk, spacy, gensism, sklearn, datetime, matplotlib, yfinance, binascii, random, langdetect, json, twitter.Api*
+- Tools used: *python, pandas, numpy, scipy, re, nltk, spacy, gensism, sklearn, datetime, matplotlib, yfinance, binascii, random, langdetect, json, twitter.Api*

 **Limitation**: For instant run, you can only get tweets from the last 7 days (Twitter limitation).
 If want more data, you can run the program in auto mode for an extended time.

 **Note**: The data pipline for this project starts from Tweets, but you can use many parts of this project for any other kind of text, such as News.
+In facts, some of the part demonstrated here is  overkilled for short-texts like tweets and more appropirate for long documents.

 **Notebooks:**
 - Get Tweets with a keyword and save to CSV or JSON files